andrey-mokhov/graphql-php/docs/en/spiral/input-object-type.md

         <td valign="top"><code>name</code></td>
         <td valign="top"><code>string</code></td>
         <td valign="top">
-            The name of the incoming object type.
+            The name of the InputObjectType.
 If not specified, the short name of the class is used.
         </td>
     </tr>
     <tr>
         <td valign="top"><code>description</code></td>
         <td valign="top"><code>string</code></td>
         <td valign="top">
-            Description of the incoming object type as displayed in the GraphQL schema.
+            Description of the InputObjectType as displayed in the GraphQL schema.
             If not specified, the class description specified in docBlock is used.
         </td>
     </tr>